-We recommend pain-killers continuously right after the operation because breasts are sore in the beginning.
+We recommend using painkillers right after the operation because breasts are sore in the beginning.
 Drains are left in place for 5-7 days until liquid excretion ends.
 We use a breast band in the upper part of the breasts for two weeks.
 It prevents the implant from moving upwards until it has become attached to its right place.
 Normal exercise helps general blood circulation and healing.

 At present, it is commonly believed that encapsulation of the breast implant can be caused by bacterial colonization.
 Bacterial colonies can grow a biofilm that is resistant to antibiotics around the implant.
 In our surgical technique, we pay special attention to the prevention of biofilm formation: during the surgery, the implant is washed and soaked in an antibiotic solution.

 According to surveys, encapsulation occurs in approx. 5 – 20% of implant cases.
 A few per cent of these cause pain and changes in the breast shape so that the implant has to be removed.
 The non-biological material of the implant can also become contaminated and cause a bacterial infection.
 To treat the infection the implant usually needs to be removed.
 Fortunately, such bacterial inflammations are very rare.